sparky8512/starlink-grpc-tools/README.md

 ## Prerequisites

 Most of the scripts here are [Python](https://www.python.org/) scripts.
 To use them, you will either need Python installed on your system or you can use the Docker image.
-If you use the Docker image, you can skip the rest of the prerequisites other than Docker itself.
+If you use the Docker image, you can skip the rest of the prerequisites other than making sure the dish IP is reachable and Docker itself.
 For Linux systems, the python package from your distribution should be fine, as long as it is Python 3.
 The JSON script should actually work with Python 2.7, but the grpc scripts all require Python 3 (and Python 2.7 is past end-of-life, so is not recommended anyway).

 `parseJsonHistory.py` operates on a JSON format data representation of the protocol buffer messages, such as that output by [gRPCurl](https://github.com/fullstorydev/grpcurl).
 The command lines below assume `grpcurl` is installed in the runtime PATH.
 If that's not the case, just substitute in the full path to the command.